 4. Think about the things you like in life

-Are you more of a romantic or do you like action and adventure?
+What do you like in real life?
+What kind of movies or TV shows do you enjoy?
 Your personality and what you value in life might actually influence what you like to read.
-If you like adventure and excitement, exiting books might be your thing.
-If you are poetic, then you could consider romance.
-There is such an eclectic mix of books out there, that no matter what your tastes in life are, it’s safe to say there’s a book for everyone.
+There is such an eclectic mix of books out there, that no matter what your tastes in life are, there’s a book for everyone.

 5. Broaden your horizons

 Do you find you’re reading the same genre of book all the time?
-That’s understandable if you do, if you read one type of book and like it, it’s likely you’ll like the same kind.
+That’s understandable if you do, if you read one type of book and like it, it’s likely you’ll like the same kind again.
 Yet there are so many books out there and you never know you could surprise yourself.
-For instance, I’ve always hated horror movies and so never went for horror books.
-Until one day I decided to read Dracula and absolutely loved it, as I have loved any other gothic horror novel I have read since then.

 6. Go against the grain

 Books become popular for a lot of reasons.
 Perhaps a really good movie came out, or it’s part of a series.
 It’s great to read popular books but it’s also good to read something different.
 You never know what you might learn from it.
 What’s not popular now, might be a classic in the future.
 As Haruki Murakami said “If you only read the books that everyone else is reading, you can only think what everyone else is thinking”.

 If you find that some books bore you, it might be time to consider reading a longer or more challenging book.
 If it’s too challenging, you’ll find out soon enough.
 You can just put it down and choose another.
 But if you do manage to read it all, you’ll get to enjoy that wonderful sense of accomplishment when you finish it.